-Title: Lead Member for Transport and Environment
+Title: Deputy Leader and Lead Member for Resources

 Division: Arlington, East Hoathly and Hellingly